 “Fight me, than, if I’m so weak, Calamity,” I said, bringing the sword to guard position, ready for his attack.

 Slowly, steadily, he is forced back, through dark hallways that I haven’t traveled in a long time, filled with memories I would like to never bring to the surface.
-These cordores are strangely familiar, though, like their from a dream.
+These cordores are strangely familiar, like they’re from a dream.
 Karrablast.
 I think.
 They are from my dreams, or rather my nightmares.
 This hall houses, or had housed, my fears, mainly those immense, paralyzing fears.
 I said they were my fear, but, at times like this, Calamity’s fears join mine.

 “You recognize these rooms, don’t you, Skywalker?”
 He growels.
 “They’re the rooms of your nightmares, right?”